3. Paul's part in making all one in Christ, 3:1-21

 carin + gen. "for [this] reason" - because of, on account of [this].
 Expressing reason, cf. v1.

 kamptw pres.
-"I kneel" - I bow.
-The Jewish posture in prayer is to stand with head bowed.
-Our translators obviously have "catholic" leanings.
+"I kneel" - i bend [the knees of me].
+The Jewish posture in prayer is to stand with head bowed, but here a deeper devotion is expressed by a prostrated stance.
 "I offer up prayer for you to the Father."

 proV + acc. "before" - Spacial.
 Possibly expressing direction, so "toward", but better relationship, "before".